 5. Do it for a cause

-Maybe your business can’t offer cash rewards for referrals.
+Maybe your business can’t offer rewards for referrals (as is the case for businesses like medical practices, dentist offices and counseling services).
 Or, your business might simply know that many of your customers enjoy making a difference.
-Why not make a charitable donation on the customer’s behalf?
+Why not make a charitable donation on the customer’s behalf instead of traditional incentives?
 If a customer refers a friend, you can offer to donate $50 to a charity, tying your referral program to social good.

 This approach works particularly well if the donation is made to a relevant charity.
 Take a cue from Warby Parker’s Buy a Pair, Give a Pair Program, committed to providing eye care to 2.5 billion people around the world.